cleverage/accessibility-steps/accessibility-first-step/en/07 - Use a valid language code for the lang attribute.md

 priority:   Error
 topic:      HTML
 selector:   lang
+status:     not started
 ---

 # Use a valid language code for the lang attribute

 ## Purpose

 ## Technical solution